 - PADS will strongly defend Prop 22 in the courts, the Legislature, local governments and with regulators to uphold the will of California voters and deliver on the promise to app-based drivers.

-In November 2020, nearly 60% of California voters overwhelmingly passed Proposition 22 across party, ethnicity, and diverse demographics.
-California voters sent a clear, unequivocal message that they want to protect the ability of app-based rideshare and delivery drivers to remain independent contractors, while improving the quality of app-based work with historic new benefits and protections.
+In November 2020, nearly 60% of California voters approved Prop 22 across party, ethnicity, and diverse demographics.
+California voters sent a clear, unequivocal message that they want to protect the ability of rideshare and delivery drivers to remain independent contractors, while improving the quality of app-based work with access to historic new benefits and protections.

 1 respect the will of the voters